 Let’s Move To…Belgravia

-SW1 is the place to invest now, says Anna Tyzack
+Belgravia is the place to invest now, says Anna Tyzack…

 Since Belgravia was built, around 200 years ago, its white stucco terraces and garden squares have been among London’s chicest addresses.
-No wonder then, according to Stuart Bailey, head of Knight Frank’s Belgravia office, that Julian Fellowes chose to base his latest drama in this exclusive corner of the capital.
-Belgravia, a six-part tale of two privileged London families in the early 19th century, comes to our screens this spring, starring Tamsin Greig and Alice Eve.
+No wonder then, according to Stuart Bailey, head of Knight Frank’s Belgravia office, that Julian Fellowes chose to base his 2020 drama, Belgravia, in this exclusive corner of the capital.

 ‘Belgravia hasn’t ebbed and flowed with fashion like other areas, it’s been consistently stylish,’ Bailey says.
 ‘The architecture, properties and geographical location have all stood the test of time.’
-Fellowes’ series, based on his novel, will propel Belgravia into the media spotlight, but according to Bailey it’s already on the map for super prime buyers.
+Fellowes’ series, based on his novel, propelled Belgravia into the media spotlight, but according to Bailey it was already on the map for super prime buyers.
 The location and array of period houses make it first choice for some of the world’s most affluent families; former Qatari prime minister, Sheikh Hamad bin Jassim bin Jaber al-Thani, for example, is transforming Grade II-listed Forbes House into a £300m urban palace.

 The area is an established family neighbourhood with excellent schools such as Eaton House, Eaton Square School and Francis Holland; Garden House, Hill House and Eaton Square upper school are also within easy reach.
 In 2021 the Cleveland Clinic, a world-renowned private hospital, is set to open in Belgravia, adding to the appeal.